dockersamples/scout-metrics-exporter/README.md

-# Docker Scout metrics exporter sample
+# Docker Scout metrics exporter samples

-Sample project using Docker Compose to run:

-- Prometheus to scrape Docker Scout metrics endpoint, and
-- Visualize the data in a Grafana dashboard
+Sample project using Docker Compose to scrape Docker Scout metrics endpoint, and visualize the data in a dashboard using Prometheus and Grafana or Datadog.

 To learn more, [read the docs].